SecureScriptX/SecureScriptX/README.md

 👋 Greetings, I am embarking on my mission to mastering the unique skills and tools required to traverse the galaxy of the vast world wide web. 🌌

 I thrive on the exhilaration of unraveling challenges in CTFs and embarking on projects that tackle real-world security challenges.
-Adding a touch of excitement to my routine, I venture into cryptocurrency, reading, yoga and traveling.
+Adding a touch of excitement to my routine, I venture into cryptocurrency, hackathons, CTF's and travel.

 I'm here to make the online world a better and safer place for everyone.
 My mission involves always learning, sharing what I know with others, and encouraging everyone to do the same.